rapidsai/cuspatial/cpp/doxygen/developer_guide/REFACTORING_GUIDE.md

 ## File Structure

-For now, libcuspatial APIs should be defined in a header file in the `cpp/include/cuspatial/` directory.
-Later, as we adopt the new API, we will rename the `experimental` directory.
+libcuspatial APIs should be defined in a header file in the `cpp/include/cuspatial/` directory.
 The API header should be named after the API.
 In the example, `haversine.hpp` defines the `cuspatial::haversine_distance` API.

 The implementation must also be in a header, but should be in the `cuspatial/detail` directory.
 The implementation should be included from the API definition file, at the end of the file.
 Example:

 ```c++
 ... // declaration of API above this point